jaghaimo/starpocalypse/README.md

 On game load, all blueprint packages are given "no drop" tag.
 On recovery (salvage or post battle) all recoverable ships are made into story-recoverable (even own lost ships).
+Finally, all other findable "items" are removed from salvageable debris (cryopod officers or survey data).